openprocurement/openprocurement.api/docs/source/meat.rst

 where other factors are valuable.
 Such tenders define features that procuring entity is interested in and how much different options influence the decision about the winner.
 Features can describe properties of tenderer, lot or item(s) being procured.
 Each option offered has numerical value that defines level of its importance compared to price.
-Bidders are doing self evaluation and providing the Parameters of their proposal, the actual value of each feature along with financial part of a bid.
+Bidders are doing self evaluation and provide the Parameters of their proposal (the actual value of each feature) along with financial part of a bid.

-The :ref:`Feature` is data structure, part of :ref:`Tender`.
-And Tender can have multiple features associated.
+The :ref:`Feature` is a data structure, part of the :ref:`Tender`.
+Tender can have multiple features associated.
 Feature can be associated with tenderer, lot or individual Item being procured.
-Features are identified with code, and codes are unique within the tender.
+Features are identified with code, which are unique within the tender.

 .. sourcecode:: json